waagsociety/air_quality_sensor_kit/MUV Kit/README.md

 <p align="center"><img src="images/o3_performances.png">

-Also in this case, the sensor uses the ISB individual sensor board.
+Also in this case, the sensor in the kit uses the ISB individual sensor board.